Cigarettes and smoke-free areas

 • outdoor dining areas when food is being served, including premises such as restaurants, cafes, take-away shops and licensed premises—including courtyard dining areas and footpath dining—food fairs and other outdoor events, community or street festivals.

-In addition to these state-wide reforms, Council has a Smoke Free Outdoor Areas Policy that bans smoking:
+In addition to these state-wide reforms, Council has a Smoke Free Outdoor Areas Policy that has designated the following as smoke free areas and for which fines may apply:

 • within 5 metres of all Council-owned, operated and leased buildings